KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 2. `package.json` issue: No repository field.
 3. `package.json` issue: No license field.
 4. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+5. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+7. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-8. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Spotify by skuethe](https://github.com/skuethe/MMM-Spotify)